 Eat the Thyroid Trio

-Tyrosine: To keep your thyroid functioning efficiently, look for foods like avocados, bananas, pumpkin seeds, sesame seeds, and eggs.
+Tyrosine: To keep your thyroid functioning efficiently, look for foods such as avocados, bananas, pumpkin seeds, sesame seeds, and eggs.
 Just two eggs have enough tyrosine to meet your daily requirement.

 Iodine: Thyroid cells are the only type of cells that can absorb iodine.
 Add salmon, sea bass, haddock, cod, shellfish, seaweed, and kelp to your diet to get the right amount of thyroid-boosting iodine in your diet.

-Selenium: Selenium-filled foods like wheat germ, whole grains, Brazil nuts, and certain vegetables like garlic, onions, mushrooms, and spinach are healthy and thyroid-friendly additions to any meal.
+Selenium: Selenium-filled foods such as wheat germ, whole grains, Brazil nuts, and certain vegetables including garlic, onions, mushrooms, and spinach are healthy and thyroid-friendly additions to any meal.

 More: Supercharge Your Thyroid

 Ashwagandha is an excellent supplement for people who are stressed on a regular basis.
 This superb herb decreases fatigue, improves concentration and mental clarity, and enhances physical performance as well.
 Taking 750 to 1,000 mg twice a day can give your thyroid the boost it needs.